ThreatConnect-Inc/threatconnect-developer-docs/api_docs.rst

 To support `custom Indicator
 types <http://docs.threatconnect.com/#custom-indicator-types>`__, the
-API branch ``/v2/types/indicatorTypes`` will return all of the Indicator types available in that instance of ThreatConnect.
-This API branch will also return the name of the API branch and API entity for each Indicator type.
+``/v2/types/indicatorTypes`` service will return all of the Indicator types available in that instance of ThreatConnect.
+This service will also return the name of the API branch and API entity for each Indicator type.
 For more information about a specific Indicator type, add the Indicator type to the end of the query above, e.g.,